 🦶 Hoof care

-No foot, no horse!
-We all know this saying, and it rings especially true when your horse has their first abscess or a damaged frog…
+No hoof, no horse!
+We all know this saying — and how true it rings the first time your horse gets an abscess or a damaged frog…

 Add to your first aid kit:

-Horses' limbs are put under a great deal of strain, and when the ground is hard or heavy, this can lead to injuries, tendonitis or windgalls.
+A horse's limbs take a lot of strain, and when the ground is hard or deep, this can lead to injuries, tendinitis or windgalls.

 -